 What we do with the information we collect:

-We process your information to provide the products or services you request from us; further the mission of APA including efforts to advance diversity, equity, inclusion, and belonging; and to communicate with our members, meeting attendees, customers, and other users about, and to provide access to, education and science via APA's events and online learning programs, tools for practice management and patient education (including clinical practice guidelines), publications, and other products and services pertinent to APA's promotion of quality psychiatric care and efforts to enhance APA member career satisfaction.
+We process your information to provide the products or services you request from us; further the mission of APA including efforts to advance diversity, equity, inclusion, and belonging, and antiracism; and to communicate with our members, meeting attendees, customers, and other users about, and to provide access to, education and science via APA's events and online learning programs, tools for practice management and patient education (including clinical practice guidelines), publications, and other products and services pertinent to APA's promotion of quality psychiatric care and efforts to enhance APA member career satisfaction.
 The APA exists for the benefit of its members and users and through the support of its customers.
 Processing your information for the purposes described is necessary for us to conduct the business of the APA.
 When we use your information we attempt to balance our legitimate business interests and the necessity of processing your information with how such processing may impact you.

 These outside companies are required to use such information to perform the services and actions for which they have been engaged by APA and are not authorized to use such information for any other purpose.

 APA may provide personal information, including contact information other than email address for its North American members or event attendees from North America to exhibitors and similar organizations who request such information because they wish to engage with psychiatric professionals.

 What are cookies and how do we use them:

 - Provide you with personalized content based on your use of our websites, including targeted online behavioral advertising